 While it may be expensive, living in Sayulita has its perks – especially if you are into surfing.
 It’s got a vibrant nomad community, making it super easy to meet other people.
 The Sayulita expats and newcomers Facebook group and Digital Nomads Sayulita/San Pancho are a good place to start.

-Another dream destination for nomads who love to surf is Puerto Escondido, a small town on Mexico’s Pacific Coast in the state of Oaxaca.
+One of the best places for expats in Mexico who love to surf is Puerto Escondido, a small town on Mexico’s Pacific Coast in the state of Oaxaca.

 For beginner surfers, head to Playa Carrizalillo, which has gorgeous turquoise water and easy-to-ride waves.